-Vice President / Director of Design - Principal
+Vice President / Director of Design Services - Principal

 Jerry’s honors and awards include the following: the ACI 1997 Wason Medal for the most meritorious paper; ACI Fellow since 1998; Concrete Construction magazine’s 2007 most influential people in the concrete industry, 2009 "Sam" Golden Trowel Award for the "outstanding accomplishments in and contributions to the art and science of high quality horizontal concrete construction."; ACI Educational Activities Committee 2008-2009 Speaker of the Year; ACI 2014 Joe W. Kelley Award for work improving the world-wide concrete industry, and nine projects that have won First place in the ACI Georgia Chapter Awards Competition including a world record shrinkage-compensating pavement placement.

 Jerry has published numerous papers in national and international publications.
 These articles discuss such topics as slab and pavement designs including curling and shrinkage, reinforced slabs, shrinkage-compensating slabs, post-tensioned slabs, fiber slabs, superflat slabs, warehouse slabs, light-reflective floors, covered slabs, sustainable floors, slab jointing including spacing, doweling and aggregate interlock, floor finishing, slab geotechnical considerations, and construction methods used in other countries.